Tenza/configurations/ArchLinux Installation/4 - Installations.md

 To activate the hibernate functionality, some kernel parameters have to be added, as well as the `resume` hook to initramfs.
 The parameters values differ depending on the configuration used.
 For example if using a partition/file and with/without encryption.

 Start by adding the `resume` hook to the initramfs.
 This hook needs to be after `udev` because the swap is referred to with a udev device node.
+And also after the `encrypt` hook, because the system can only be resumed if successfully unlocked.

 <pre>
 nano /etc/mkinitcpio.conf
-  HOOKS="base udev <b>resume</b> autodetect modconf block mdadm_udev filesystems keyboard fsck"
+  HOOKS="base udev autodetect modconf block mdadm_udev encrypt <b>resume</b> filesystems keyboard fsck"
 </pre>

 ##### Using a Swapfile